Helldriver: Plot

-Kika, Kaito, and No-Name eventually reach Rikka, who greets them using a giant body made out of zombies.
-While Rikka tortures Kika by abusing the latter's heart, No-Name fires a tracking signal onto Rikka's location.
-Osawa commands the army to fire several missiles at Rikka, but she is unfazed and captures two of the missiles, using them to fly the giant body to southern Japan.
-Kika manages to grab on to the giant, but is confronted by Yasushi, who had survived the crash.
-After a fight, Kika kicks him into one of the missiles which explodes, killing him.
-Meanwhile, thousands of zombies on the ground have broken through the wall, attacking the southern half of the country.
-After being attacked by a zombie, Osawa is killed by his own guards who had believed he became one himself.
+Kika, Kaito, and No-Name eventually reach Rikka, who controls a giant body made out of zombies.
+No-Name fires a tracking signal onto Rikka's location, allowing the army to fire missiles at her.
+The attack backfires, as the giant creature catches two missiles and uses them to fly toward southern Japan.
+Meanwhile, the breach at the wall is unable to be contained and thousands of zombies have broken through.
+After being attacked by a zombie, Osawa is killed by his guards.

-With one missile gone, the makeshift zombie plane becomes unstable and veers back to northern Japan.
-Kika engages her mother in a fistfight.
-Having gained the upper hand, Kika rips out the heart in Rikka's chest and decapitates her.
-With the "Queen" dead, all of the zombies fall to the ground dead.
-As the plane falls apart, Kika almost dies but No-Name and Kaito manage to save her.
-No longing needing her original heart, Kika crushes it in her hand.
+Kika climbs onto the giant and is confronted by Yasushi, who had survived the crash.
+After a fight, Kika kicks him into one of the missiles which explodes, veering the giant back to northern Japan.
+Kika confronts and fights her mother.
+Eventually, Kika rips out the heart from Rikka's chest and decapitates her.
+Immediately, all of the zombies fall to the ground dead.
+As the giant falls apart, No-Name and Kaito save Kika.
+No longer needing her original heart, Kika crushes it.

-During the end credits, the final missile explodes, launching Rikka's severed head into space.
-It eventually reaches an alien planet and presumably strikes an inhabitant the same way the meteorite did to Rikka.
+During the end credits, the other missile explodes, launching Rikka's severed head into space.
+It eventually reaches an alien planet and presumably strikes an inhabitant (in the same way the meteorite did to Rikka).

 Cast

 Production

 Director Yoshihiro Nishimura began working on the script to Helldriver in 2009.
 Nishimura took influence from George A. Romero's film Night of the Living Dead which dealt with current events of the day.
 Nishimura stated that there was "quite a lot of satire and social criticism in this film...I describe what ensues after the nation splits in two, with humans controlling one half and zombies the other, and the kind of discrimination that would occur within Japan were something severe like this to happen."

-On May 15, 2010 Helldriver began filming in an abandoned warehouse in Choshi, Japan.
+On May 15, 2010, Helldriver began filming in an abandoned warehouse in Choshi, Japan.
 Other scenes involving hordes of zombies were filmed outside Mount Fuji.